SsangYong Musso pickup review

-Under the bonnet, there’s a 2.2-litre turbodiesel engine boasting a competitive 179bhp, connected to either a six-speed manual or automatic gearbox.
-While acceleration isn’t a primary pickup forte, the Musso manages 0-62mph quicker than some rivals (11.3 seconds for manual and 11.9 seconds for automatic models), and importantly there’s enough pulling power to haul a 3,500kg trailer.
-High CO2 emissions aren’t punished as heavily in pickups as they are in regular models, but the 29.5mpg fuel-efficiency of the automatic Musso (28.2mpg for the longer Rhino) isn’t quite on a par with the equivalent Ford Ranger, which can manage up to 34mpg.
+Under the bonnet, there’s a 2.2-litre turbodiesel engine boasting a competitive 199bhp, connected to either a six-speed manual or automatic gearbox, so the Musso has enough pulling power to haul a 3,500kg trailer.
+High CO2 emissions aren’t punished as heavily in pickups as they are in regular models, but the 31.5mpg fuel-efficiency of the automatic Musso (30.8mpg for the longer Saracen+) isn’t quite on a par with the equivalent Ford Ranger, which can manage up to 34mpg.
 The Musso fitted with a manual gearbox is capable of up to 33.8mpg, however, which is a bit more competitive.

 Inside, leather is dotted around the dashboard as well as covering the seats on most trims, sitting adjacent to some soft-touch plastics and some surfaces that are cheaper and scratchier.
 It’s a success overall and everything is well laid-out, so even lower-spec trims with more plastic should stand up to comparison with the Mitsubishi L200.
 Four trim levels are now available for UK buyers, with the top levels getting a boost thanks to a 9.2-inch infotainment system that can support TomTom sat nav, Android Auto, Apple CarPlay and a reversing camera.

 Customers are also likely to be drawn by the Musso's seven-year/150,000-mile warranty – currently the most generous offered with any pickup and even covering things like the brakes and clutch for the first year.
 Safety is less of a known quantity because the Musso hasn’t yet been crash-tested by Euro NCAP.
 If you need to know your pickup will be truly safe, the Isuzu D-Max has a five-star score.

 MPG, running costs & CO2

-The automatic version will be even costlier to run, returning 29.5mpg (or 28.2mpg for long-wheelbase Rhino models).
+The automatic version will be even costlier to run, returning 31.5mpg (or 30.8mpg for long-wheelbase Saracen+ models).
 When we drove the Musso in discontinued long-wheelbase Rhino trim, the trip computer hovered around 22mpg but you should be able to get more than that on longer trips.

 Insurance premiums will be expensive, too, as the Musso occupies the very highest insurance group, alongside high-end supercars and hugely powerful electric cars.
 The Nissan Navara and Ford Ranger both sit in lower groups.

 Engines, drive & performance